nielsgreniman/disGroupProject/README.md

 	PRIMARY KEY (movie_id)
 	);

 Then, run the following in the terminal ('PSQL tool' in pgadmin).
-Remeber to change the path.
+Remember to change the path.

 	\copy Movies FROM '/home/kristian/Desktop/movies.csv' DELIMITER ',' CSV HEADER;